cwgoes/pluranimity.org/_posts/2020-01-07-the-decentralised-democratic-conceit.md

 strategic considerations & trade-offs

+- salient contest is between protocol structures
 - logically centralising decision-making power enables faster movement
 - dissociate assets from ledgers?
 - create incentives for mergers, negotiation
+- attract talent from "centralised" world

-conclusion: there is no high-level, easily implementable ideology or process that will cause web 3.0 to go better than web 2.0 - it's in the details
+conclusion: there is no high-level, easily implementable ideology or process that will cause web 3.0 to go better than web 2.0 - it's in the details not intrinsic any more than the internet was groups of people in buildings typing on computers will naturally lead to power dynamics which favour them requires careful incentive design at multiple levels to avoid collective action traps

 Thanks to () for reviews of this post.